abegong/sample_peyote/README.md

 On each run, Schema Peyote will generate a directory that looks like this:

 ```
-├── summary-beatles-song-lyrics-data.md     # A markdown file containing the dataset idea, data samples, descriptions, and full history of API calls
+├── summary-beatles-song-lyrics-data.html   # An HTML file containing the dataset idea, data samples, descriptions, and full history of prompts and responses API calls
 ├── dataset_ideas.json                      # A json file containing dataset ideas related to the specified topic
 ├── tables-beatles-song-lyrics-data.jl      # A json-lines file containing table descriptions and columns for the chosen dataset
 └── samples                                 # Contains the data samples themselves